 I know we talk a lot about patient advocacy here, and to many of our members it seems like old news, but we aren’t just here for our optimizers and personal health experts (although we love y’all).
-We’re here because everyone deserves the best possible chance at a long and healthy life.
+We’re here because everyone deserves the best possible chance at a long, healthy, and happy life.

 If you're curious to learn more about The Lanby, book a free consult call and we'll chat about how The Lanby can be your personalized long term health and wellness partner.

 Kendall is a graduate of the University of Mississippi, with a B.A. in Integrated Marketing Communications and a minor in Business Administration.
 She received her certificate of Nutritions Sicence from the Friedman School of Nutrition at Tufts University.

 Chloe holds a bioengineering degree from the University of Pennsylvania.
 As a breast cancer survivor, her insights shape The Lanby's patient-centric approach.
 Leveraging her healthcare strategy background, Chloe pioneers concierge medicine, bridging gaps in primary care.